2 Apr 2021 to 24 Oct 2021

-Disney’s Frozen is set to transfer to the West End, running at the newly-renovated Theatre Royal Drury Lane in autumn 2020, with a performance schedule, casting and ticket information available soon.
+Disney’s Frozen is set to transfer to the West End, running at the newly-renovated Theatre Royal Drury Lane in autumn 2020, with tickets available from the box office from Friday 6th March 2020.

 Frozen was first released in cinemas in 2013, going on to become the highest-grossing animated film of all time, with a worldwide box-office gross of over $2 billion.
 With performances from Idina Menzel as Elsa, Kristen Bell as Anna, Jonathan Groff as Kristoff and Josh Gad as Olaf, the film won 37 awards, notably winning two Academy Awards for best animated feature and best original song for “Let It Go”.